14 OCTOBER, 2000

 The hills that had snow on them now are almost bare since the dark rock sucks up thermal energy that melts surrounding snow.
-Basically the same concept that will clear this area within a few weeks.
+Basically, the same concept that will clear this area within a few weeks.
 The nasty weather will also go away in a few weeks and we should see no more blizzard-like conditions.

-I understand that torrents of water flow down form the hills as summer approaches.
+I understand that torrents of water flow down from the hills as summer approaches.
 The roads get very muddy and after all the snow and ice has melted, the dust settles in.
-Roads need to be watered in order to keep dust down and when the winds blow dust gets into everything.
+Roads need to be watered in order to keep the dust down and when the winds blow dust gets into everything.

 My two folks came in today.
 I was very glad to see them!

 Also came to the realization that being here and being so detached from goings on in the US, I do not get my knickers in a twist over what happens politically.
 Maybe it’s because I am so busy that I do not want to dedicate efforts to writing letters.
 I’m not sure but at this stage, I really do not give a s*.

 Met a guy who wintered at the South Pole and he mentioned one of the things they do is to try getting into the “300 Club.”
 To join you need to get into a sauna that is cranked up to 200 degrees and then rush outside into 100 below weather and run around the Pole to claim you ran around the world.
 I don’t see how a person can do that as the flesh is supposed to freeze in seconds at that temp but I guess the heat given off by the body allows one to do so.
 He also said he’d try and see how long he could stand outside in just a pair of pants and shirt in 100 below weather.
 Longest was just over one minute.
 Crazy.
 But then you’d have to be a bit eccentric just to want to winter over at the pole.